Intimate Partner Violence and Elder Abuse: The Basics

 Dynamics of Power and Control

-An updated gender-neutral version of the wheel was created by The Blackburn Center, pointing out that IPV is not exclusive to just women, as other communities, such as males and LGBTQ to name a couple, also deal with IPV.33 It is important to note that violence in relationships in these communities occurs “within the context of larger societal oppression” and intersectionality.12
+An updated gender-neutral version of the wheel was created by The Blackburn Center, pointing out that IPV is not exclusive to just women, as other communities, such as males and members of the LGBTQ community, also deal with IPV.
+It is important to note that violence in relationships in these communities occurs “within the context of larger societal oppression” and intersectionality.15